 The Data for Impact (D4I) Initiative continues work begun in 2018, which established a common approach to measuring opportunity youth (OY) outcomes across the OYF network (known as the Common Measures), provided data-related technical assistance and capacity building supports to OYF network members, and established the OYF Data Use Framework, which describes the different ways that OY collaboratives might ultimately use the data they collect.

 The OYF Data Use Framework

-The Data for Impact Initiative, a Ballmer Group funded project, focuses on two goals to drive equity and continuous improvement within OYF:
+The Data for Impact Initiative, funded through support by the Ballmer Group, focuses on two goals to drive equity, continuous improvement, and impact within OYF:

 - To build the capacity of OYF collaboratives to support the collection and utilization of data, ongoing assessment of site progress, and ongoing codification and distribution of knowledge, and

 - To provide investments to communities to accelerate progress, catalyze local investment, including leveraging, scaling and sustaining public dollars.